-The Golf Challenge will be played at courses throughout the US and Canada during the 6-month period from April through September, 2019.
 The Golf Challenge is a two-stage competition.
 In the first stage, golfers will compete in two-person teams in one or more events across the U.S. and Canada.
-Each event will have a maximum of 60 teams competing for regional event prizes and an opportunity to attend the Grand Finale.
-Teams that raise $15,000 USD or more including two player registration fees from a single event and team donations will be recognized for their fundraising efforts through an invitation to participate in the Grand Finale, to be held in Palm Beach, Florida on October 13th & 14th, 2019.
+Each event will have a maximum of 72 teams competing for regional event prizes and an opportunity to attend the Els for Autism Golf Challenge Grand Finale.
+Teams that raise $15,000 USD or more including two player registration fees from a single event and team donations will be recognized for their fundraising efforts through an invitation to participate in the Grand Finale, to be held in Nassau, Bahamas on October 24-26, 2021.
 The winning team of each regional event will receive a $7,500 USD fundraising credit and thus need only raise $7,500 USD to be eligible to be invited to participate in the Grand Finale.
-All teams will have until 3:00PM EST on September 18 to qualify for the Grand Finale by raising $15,000 USD.
+All teams will have until 3:00PM EST on September 23rd, 2021 to qualify for the Grand Finale by raising $15,000 USD.
 Low net teams will have until this date and time to raise $7,500 USD to become eligible to attend the Grand Finale.

 1) REGIONAL GOLF CHALLENGE EVENTS